Cynthia211588/laravel-student-management-system/README.md

    git clone https://github.com/Cynthia211588/laravel-student-management-system.git

 ## ways to run
-1. Open a new terminal, run the command php artisan serve
+1. Open a new terminal, run the command<br>
+php artisan serve

-2. Open another new terminal, run the command npm run dev
+2. Open another new terminal, run the command<br>
+npm run dev

 3. Open below website link to see the whole project